ENSAE Paris - École d'ingénieurs pour l'économie, la data science, la finance et l'actuariat

 Références

-We will cover a series of papers whose list will be communicated before the beginning of the course.
+We will cover a series of papers whose list will be communicated during the course.
 Most of the material will be contained in the slides, but students are encouraged to also consult the following books.

 Main references